Andrew Toles: Professional career

-Tampa Bay Rays organization
+Tampa Bay Rays

 The Tampa Bay Rays selected Toles in the third round of the 2012 Major League Baseball draft.
 He signed, receiving a $369,700 signing bonus.
 After his first professional season, with the Princeton Rays of the Rookie-level Appalachian League in 2012 in which he batted .281, Baseball America named Toles the Best Athlete and the Fastest Baserunner in the organization.
 In 2013, playing for the Bowling Green Hot Rods of the Class A Midwest League, Toles led the league in batting average and hits and was named a Mid- and Post-Season All-Star, a Topps Class-A All-Star, a MiLB.com Organization All-Star, and the Rays' Minor League Player of the Year.

 In 2014, playing for two months with the Charlotte Stone Crabs of the Class A-Advanced Florida State League, Toles was criticized by manager Jared Sandberg.
 He was admonished first for not running hard to first, and was then pulled from a game for not hustling.
 His manager said: "If you don’t play hard, you don’t play....
 I watched Andrew play last year, and he came out of the game last year, too.
 So this isn’t the first time."
 Toles left the team days later, and was eventually placed on the inactive list for "personal reasons," missing two months of the season.
 He batted .261/.302/.337 for Charlotte.
 He played six games in August for the Gulf Coast Rays of the Rookie-level Gulf Coast League.

 In 2015, Toles attended spring training with the Rays.
 However, he was released prior to the season for disciplinary reasons and did not play professional baseball that year.